pydev-guide/pydev-guide.github.io/docs/quickstart.md

     1. Follow the guide below to create a new project (using the same name as your existing project).
     2. Copy your existing source code into the new project.
-For example, if your existing project has a `src` directory, copy it's contents into the new project's `src` directory.
-If not, copy your top-level module into new project's `src` directory (then, make sure to update any places in your repo that have hard-coded references to module's path).
+For example, if your existing project has a `src` directory, copy its contents into the new project's `src` directory.
+If not, copy your top-level module into the new project's `src` directory (then, make sure to update any places in your repo that have hard-coded references to the module's path).
     3. Manually copy over the project metadata from your existing project's `setup.py`, `setup.cfg`, or `pyproject.tom` into the new `[project]` table of your new `pyproject.toml`.
 If you use setuptools, their